Here’s something that keeps your Executive Director (or you?) up at night.

 FIRST OF ALL, SNAP OUT OF IT

-No one, not even Jason, is irreplaceable.
+No one, not even Elise, is irreplaceable.

 You may rely on him now, but you’d find someone else if you had to.
-And more importantly, it’s highly unlikely that Jason will stay as long as you’d like no matter what you do.
+And more importantly, it’s highly unlikely that Elise will stay as long as you’d like no matter what you do.

 You also need to snap out of the mentality that you are only the E.D.
-If you really feel that Jason is more important to the success of your work, maybe you should be the one shopping.
+If you really feel that Elise is more important to the success of your work, maybe you should be the one shopping.

 A big part of your job is to build a team of five-star players.
 Absolutely take great care of your rock stars but remember… if the band isn’t also first rate, you’re probably not getting a platinum album (do they still call them albums?)